elifozkaya-hub/Climate-Music_Corelation_DSA210_Elif_Ozkaya/README.md

 * `requirements.txt`: List of dependencies for deploying the web app and codes.

 ## AI Usage Disclaimer
-In this project I have used AI tools to assist with coding, debugging, and documentation.
-While AI was used to accelerate the development process and troubleshoot technical issues, all logic, statistical analysis, and final conclusions were verified and validated by me.
+8. AI Usage Disclaimer
+In this project, I utilized AI tools (Gemini) to assist with:

+* Data Annotation: Generating Genre and Mood tags for songs where API data was missing.
+* Coding Support: Debugging Streamlit deployment and optimizing Pandas merge operations.